 One-Stop Shop

 Community ART teams expand the reach of the OSS in the community, offering a wide range of prevention, care and treatment services, so most clients do not have to go into a physical office.
-This model has shown promising results and plans are underway to expand the network to ensure safe access to high quality services to a larger section of KPs across Nigeria.
+This model has shown promising results and plans are underway to expand the network to ensure safe access to high quality services to a larger section of the population.

-Community advisory boards, composed of representatives from KPs and other key stakeholders, inform and monitor the work of the OSS and the community ART teams, ensuring that all services are in line with the needs of the populations served.
+Community advisory boards inform and monitor the work of the OSS and the community ART teams, ensuring that all services are in line with the needs of the populations served.